 To start, you need an account on OpenStreetMap.org, which you should have before starting this activity.
 Anyone with an account can contribute to OpenStreetMap.
-Over the course of the semester, you will make at least five independent contributions to the map.
-Two contributions are independent if they are changes to different places on the map.
+In this activity, you will make at least five contributions.
 To do so, you need to learn how to edit the map.
 There are four different editors that you can use.
-They are the iD editor, $Potlatch\ 2$ , JOSM, and Merkaartor.
+They are the iD editor, $Potlatch\ 2$, JOSM, and Merkaartor.
 The instructions below are for using the iD editor.